16 January 2023

 In our experience, older people who have My Aged Care representatives achieve timelier and more appropriate outcomes.
 They don’t fall through the cracks because the representative is regularly monitoring and following up on behalf of the older person.

-For information on how to become an aged representative click here
+For information on how to become a representative click here.

 Who is the most appropriate person or persons to be appointed as a representative within My Aged Care?